nathalia-berri/nathalia-berri/README.md

 - 👋 Hi, I’m @nathalia-berri
-- 👀 I’m interested in learning (almost anything) and music.
+- 👀 I’m interested in learning almost anything
-- 🌱 I’m currently learning how to develop on C and Cpp.
+- 🌱 I’m currently learning how to develop on JavaScript, but had previous studies on C and Cpp
-- 💞️ I’m looking to collaborate on my own development. and do uni work.
+- 💞️ I’m looking to collaborate on my own development...
+And do uni work.
 - 📫 How to reach me -> e-mail: nathalia.berri@outlook.com

 <!---